Estate Planning

 This is especially useful if you created a will yourself and either forgot to include something or your language was unclear.

-Living will, or advance medical directive:
+A living will or advance medical directive:

 Not to be confused with a regular will, a living will is important because it details what kind of treatment and health care you want to receive if you become incapacitated and can no longer take care of yourself.